+Course Hours

-AC 600 Essentials of Accounting and Finance
+AC 600 Essentials of Accounting and Finance 5

 EC 600 Economic Analysis

 IS 607 Management Information Systems

-MN 600 Essentials of Management and Marketing
+MN 600 Essentials of Management and Marketing 5

 QM 600 Production Management

-QM 610 Business and Economic Statistics I
+QM 610 Business and Economic Statistics I 5

+Total Basic Program 30

 Students who have an adequate background in any of the above courses may be exempted from the course by the Graduate Screening Committee or the Dean, School of Business.
-Students in the M.B.A.-IS curriculum must also demonstrate competence in at least one procedural programming language.
+Students in the M.B.A.
+IS curriculum must also demonstrate competence in at least one procedural programming language.

+Course Hours

-AC 610 Managerial Accounting5 Qtr.
-Hrs.
+AC 610 Managerial Accounting 5

-FI 663 Advanced Corporate Finance
+FI 663 Advanced Corporate Finance 5

-MN 640 Legal and Social Environment of Business
+MN 64 Legal and Social Environment of Business 5

-MN 680 Management Problems
+MN 680 Strategic Management and Business Policy

-QM 674 Business and Economic Statistics II
+QM 674 Business and Economic Statistics II 5

-QM Elective
+QM Electiv 7e 5

-Non-IS Elective
+Non-IS Ele ctive 5

+Total Core Program 35